LezWatch/lwtv-plugin/readme.md

 The file `_main.php` acts as an autoloader.

-* Cache: `cache.php`
+* `cache.php` - Custom Cache specific to DreamPress hosting
     - Generates data used by Proxy Cache Purge and WP Rocket to know what to flush.
-* CMB2: `/cmb2.php`
+* `/cmb2.php` - Integration with CMB2
     - calls other files
     - generates a CB2 formatted list of terms
-* CMB2 Folder - `/cmb2/`
+* `/cmb2/` - CMB2 add on libraries
-    - Select2: `/cmb-field-select2/` - CMB2 Field Type: Select2
+    - `/cmb-field-select2/` - CMB2 Field Type: Select2
-    - Grid: `/cmb2-grid/` - A grid display system
+    - `/cmb2-grid/` - CMB2 Grid Display
-    - Custom CSS: `/cmb2.css`
+    - `/cmb2.css` - Custom CSS
-    - LWTV: `/lwtv.php` - Favorite shows for author profiles, Symbolicon support
+    - `/lwtv.php` - Special code for us -- Favourite shows for author profiles, Symbolicon support
     - Year Range: `/year-range.php` - 'date_year_range' custom field type
-* FacetWP - `/facet.php`
+* `/facet.php` -- Facet WP
     - calls other files
     - Only show pagination if there's more than one page
     - Reset Shortcode
-* FacetWP Folder - `/facetwp/`
+* `/facetwp/` - FacetWP Folder
-    - CMB2: `/facetwp-cmb2/` - FacetWP Integration with CMB2
+    - `/facetwp-cmb2/` - FacetWP Integration with CMB2
-    - JS: `facet.js` - Pagination Scrolling and Refresh Warning
+    - `facet.js` - Pagination Scrolling and Refresh Warning
-    - LWTV: `/lwtv.php`
+    - `/lwtv.php`
         - filter Data before it's saved to rename values (capitalization)
         - split actors and shows into separate entries, and add additional orderby params
-* Imagify - `imagify.php`
+* `imagify.php`  - Imagify integration
     - prevents GIFs from being processed.

 ### Rest API

 Stored in `/rest-api/` - These files generate the REST API output.

-* Main: `_main.php` - autoloader
+* `_main.php` - autoloader
-* Alexa Skills: `alexa-skills.php` - Builds the basic Alexa API (see also Alexa Skills section below)
+* `alexa-skills.php` - Builds the basic Alexa API (see also Alexa Skills section below)
-* LezWatch.TV Plugin (formerly Bury Your Queers) - `bury-your-queers.php`
+* `bury-your-queers.php` -  LezWatch.TV Plugin (formerly Bury Your Queers)
     - Last Death - "It has been X days since the last WLW Death"
     - On This Day - "On this day, X died"
     - When Died - "X died on date Y"
-* Export - `export-json.php`
+* `export-json.php` - Export content in JSON format.
-    - Customized export.
 Currently used for WikiData.
-* IMDb - `imdb.php`
-    - API to communicate with IMDb and generate information (used by Alexa)
+* `imdb.php`- API to communicate with IMDb and generate information (used by Alexa)
-* Of The Day - `of-the-day.php`
-    - The code that runs the X Of the Day API service.
+* `of-the-day.php` - X Of The Day API service.
 Every 24 hours, a new character and show of the day are spawned
-* Shows like this - `shows-like-this.php`
-    - Similar shows.
+* `shows-like-this.php` - Similar shows.
-* Slack - `slack.php`
-    - Beginning of code to report newly dead characters to Slack (very buggy, currently disabled)
+* `slack.php` - Beginning of code to report newly dead characters to Slack _(very buggy, currently disabled)_
-* Statistics - `stats.php`
-    - JSON API version of the stats (mostly)
+* `stats.php` - JSON API version of the stats (mostly)
-* This Year - `this-year.php`
-    - Outputs simplified lists of what happened in a given year.
+* `this-year.php` - Outputs simplified lists of what happened in a given year.
-* What Happened - `what-happened.php`
-    - Outputs data based on what happened in a given year, year-month, or specific day.
+* `what-happened.php` - Outputs data based on what happened in a given year, year-month, or specific day.
-* What's On - `whats-on.php`
-    - What's on TV tonight (or tomorrow).
+* `whats-on.php` - What's on TV tonight (or tomorrow).

 _Alexa Skills (`/alexa/`)_

-* Common: `_common.php` - Code used by multiple Alexa skills
+* `_common.php` - Code used by multiple Alexa skills
-* Validation: `_validate.php` - Validates the requests as coming from Amazon
+* `_validate.php` - Validates the requests as coming from Amazon
-* Bury Your Queers: `byq.php` - Old BYQ code
+* `byq.php` - Old BYQ code
-* Flash Briefing: `flash-brief.php` - Since the flash brief has trouble with media in post content, we've made our own special version.
+* `flash-brief.php` - Since the flash brief has trouble with media in post content, we've made our own special version.
-* Newest: `newest.php` - Generate the newest shows or characters (or deaths)
+* `newest.php` - Generate the newest shows or characters (or deaths)
-* Shows: `shows.php` - Skills for interactions with shows (similar shows, recommended shows, etc.)
+* `shows.php` - Skills for interactions with shows (similar shows, recommended shows, etc.)
-* This Year: `this-year.php` - Gives you an idea how this year is going...
+* `this-year.php` - Gives you an idea how this year is going...
-* What's On: `whats-on.php` - Generates what's on TV stuff.
+* `whats-on.php` - Generates what's on TV stuff.
-* Who Are You: `who-are-you.php` - Runs all code that discusses actors, characters, and shows.
+* `who-are-you.php` - Runs all code that discusses actors, characters, and shows.

 _Templates (`/templates/`)_

-* Export JSON: `export-json.php` - uses var query data to determine what to show.
+* `export-json.php` - uses var query data to determine what to show.

 ### Statistics